 - A. Driver changes are allowed during pit stops in any session. - B. Alternate drivers must be registered with the event and with Timing and Scoring for the entrant's results to be counted and to be eligible for drawings or points. - C. Multiple-driver cars must register as such prior to the first on-track session.
 The registrant is responsible for providing the event Timing and Scoring Steward with the driver in the car PRIOR to the start of each session.
-Failure to properly notify the Timing and Scoring Steward PRIOR to a race will result in a penalty of disqualification for the car and

-BMW CCA Club Racing Rules V24.6 - 05/15/2019 Page 101 of 146 will also result in loss of all awarded points for that race.
+Failure to properly notify the Timing and Scoring Steward PRIOR to a race will result in a penalty of disqualification for the car and will also result in loss of all awarded points for that race.
 Similarly, failure to properly notify the Timing and Scoring Steward PRIOR to a qualifying session will result in the loss of the qualifying time and the car must start the race from the back of the grid.
 Failure to properly notify the Timing and Scoring Steward PRIOR to a practice session will be penalized as deemed appropriate by the Competition Steward.